kissofjudase23/Doc-DSA/README.md

           ````python
           # Return True if a knows b
           def knows(a,  b)

-          def find_celebrity(n)
+          def findCelebrity(self, n):
+              """
+              :type n: int
+              :rtype: int
+              """
               unknown = -1
               celebrity = 0

-              # find the celebrity candidate
-              for people in range(1, n):
+              for p in range(1, n):
-                if not knows(celebrity, people):
+                  if not knows(celebrity, p):
                       continue
-                celebrity = people
+                  celebrity = p

-              # check people before the celebrity candidate
-              for people in range(0, celebrity):
+              for p in range(celebrity):
-                if not knows(celebrity, people) and knows(people, celebrity):
+                  if knows(p, celebrity) and not knows(celebrity, p):
                       continue
                   return unknown

-              # check people before the celebrity candidate
-              for people in range(celebrity+1, n):
+              for p in range(celebrity+1, n):
-                if knows(people, celebrity):
+                  if knows(p, celebrity):
                       continue
-                return -1
+                  return unknown

-              return celebrity;
+              return celebrity
           ````
     * 189: Rotate Array (E)
       * Space Complexity **O(1)**